Risk

 What risk classification does and does not tell you

-A High classification means the run involved high-sensitivity data, high-consequence actions, or both.
+A High classification means the run exercised span types that declare high-sensitivity categories, high-consequence actions, or both — enough times to cross the High band in the assigned risk profile.
 It identifies runs that warrant closer attention; it does not mean something went wrong.